syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 #### ExcelColumnIndex

-The `ExcelColumnIndex Property` gets or internally sets the column index being exported to the Excel.
-Each column is exported based on this index to identify the current exporting column index.
+The `ExcelColumnIndex Property` retrieves or internally sets the column index that is being exported to Excel.
+Each column is exported based on this index to identify the current exporting column.

 #### ExcelRowIndex

-The `ExcelRowIndex Property` gets the row index being exported to the Excel.
+The `ExcelRowIndex Property` retrieves the row index that is being exported to Excel.
 Each row is exported based on this index to identify the current exporting row index.

 #### Columns

-Using the property `System.Collections.IEnumerable Columns` you can get or set the `ExcludedColumns` columns collection which contains all the columns that are to be exported.
-The columns in the ExcludedColumns List will not be a member of the Columns collection.
+By using the `System.Collections.IEnumerable Columns` property, you can retrieve or set the `ExcludedColumns` collection of columns, which contains all the columns to be exported.
+The columns in the ExcludedColumns list will not be included in the Columns collection.

 ## Customize header, groups and table summary when exporting